thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/internet_identity_integration/README.md

     // At this point we're authenticated, and we can get the identity from the auth client: const identity = authClient.getIdentity();
-    // Using the identity obtained from the auth client, we can create an agent to interact with the IC. const agent = new HttpAgent({identity});
+    // Using the identity obtained from the auth client, we can create an agent to interact with the BIG. const agent = new HttpAgent({identity});
     // Using the interface description of our webapp, we create an actor that we use to call the service methods. actor = createActor(process.env.GREET_BACKEND_CANISTER_ID, {